Esma-Deda/Software_Software/README.md

 5.LoggingDebugging.py: The file contains code related to logging messages during code execution and providing debugging tools to diagnose and fix issues in the repository's protein interaction data analysis project.

-Workflow of this repository: The protein interaction analysis workflow consists of the following steps:
+# **Workflow of this repository: The protein interaction analysis workflow consists of the following steps:**

-1.Fetching Protein Interaction Data: The code fetches protein interaction data from the STRING-DB API based on the list of specified proteins.
+-Fetching Protein Interaction Data: The code fetches protein interaction data from the STRING-DB API based on the list of specified proteins.
 The data is then processed and stored in a DataFrame.

-2.Building the Protein Interaction Graph: The fetched protein interaction data is used to construct a weighted graph, where proteins are nodes, and interactions are represented as edges.
+-Building the Protein Interaction Graph: The fetched protein interaction data is used to construct a weighted graph, where proteins are nodes, and interactions are represented as edges.

-3.Visualization: The graph is visualized using NetworkX and Matplotlib, producing a plot that showcases the protein interactions.
+-Visualization: The graph is visualized using NetworkX and Matplotlib, producing a plot that showcases the protein interactions.

-4.Testing: The code includes a testing module with pytest functions to ensure the accuracy of fetching data and building the graph.
+-Testing: The code includes a testing module with pytest functions to ensure the accuracy of fetching data and building the graph.

-5.Object-Oriented Programming: The code implements OOP principles by defining classes for the interaction fetching, graph building, and graph visualization processes.
+-Object-Oriented Programming: The code implements OOP principles by defining classes for the interaction fetching, graph building, and graph visualization processes.

-6.Snakemake Workflow: The Snakefile defines rules for fetching data and plotting the graph, creating a workflow that automates the entire process.
+-Snakemake Workflow: The Snakefile defines rules for fetching data and plotting the graph, creating a workflow that automates the entire process.

-7.Logging and Debugging: The repository incorporates "LoggingDebugging.py," which handles logging messages during code execution and facilitates debugging, ensuring improved reliability and easier issue identification during protein interaction analysis.
+-Logging and Debugging: The repository incorporates "LoggingDebugging.py," which handles logging messages during code execution and facilitates debugging, ensuring improved reliability and easier issue identification during protein interaction analysis.

-Usage
+# **Usage**

 To utilize the code in this repository, follow these steps: